itswadesh/litekart-docs-old/adminGuide.md

 ---
-title: Usage Instructions (Guide)
+title: Usage Instructions (Vendor Guide)
 date: 2018-06-18 06:40:12
 ---

-## Home page
+# Dashboard

-The home page of our web app.
+The dashboard of our multi-vendor web app.
 It contains

-- Jumbo sliders with images
-- Banners for shop promotion
-- Some features products
+- Customers count
+- Products count
+- Categories count
+- Orders count
+- Payments count
+- Pending orders list

+# Catalog

+The catalog is combined of product, category, product attribute, coupon and manufacturer modules.
+With the help of these modules, you will be able to manage your product catalog effortlessly.
+All the functionalities you need is there.

 ## Products page

 This is the products page of our Javascript e-commerce store.
 Here we get

 - List of all products
+- Export all products in csv file
 - Filter Products: based on `Price (Price Slider), Brand, Features (Color, Type, Fit, Fabric, Neck)`
 - Sort: Based on Price and Name

-Each product contains a add to cart button.
-Once the product is added into the cart, we get the increase or decrease cart quantity option By clicking each product we arrive at the product detail page
+- Delete product button
+- Refresh products button
+- Add new product button
+- Product Edit Page link

-## Product Details
+### Product Edit

-This page presents the complete details of the product
+This page allows to edit complete details of the product, this has four phases -

-- Product name
-- Description
-- Price, MRP
-- Product Image (Including additional images)
+- Product Details
-- Brand
-- Category
+- Add Features
-- Quantity in cart
-- Size
+- Images
-- Features
+- Variants/Options

 <br/>
 ## Search